shrine.org.au

 Group Captain Annette Holian

-Annette Holian was appointed as a Shrine Governor in 2006.
+Annette was appointed as a Shrine Governor in 2006.
 She received a commission in the RAAF Reserves as a consultant orthopaedic surgeon in June 2000.
 Annette has served in East Timor, the Solomon Islands, Indonesia and the Middle East Area of Operations in peacekeeping, warlike and non-warlike operations and in humanitarian disaster responses.
 Her current military role is as the Clinical Director for Surgical and Peri-operative Services, RAAF, and Patron of the Catalina association at RAAFA.

 Squadron Leader Matthew Little (Retd)